Simple Pasta Dough

-- Quarter the dough and shape into 4 disks.
-Place the disks on the lightly floured board; place in a gallon size ziploc bag.
+Quarter the dough and shape into 4 disks.
+Place the disks on the lightly floured board; place in a gallon size ziplock bag.

 - Roll all the dough sheets through the machine again 5 or 6 more times (machines vary), adjusting the machine to the next setting each time.
 (If the sheets become too long to handle,halve crosswise and proceed.)
 When you see your hand through the pasta sheet, its thin enough to cut*.

 - Cut the dough sheets into your desired shapes or cut the noodles really thin.
 You can use a sharp knife (if you can keep it in a straight line), a pizza wheel, or a long pizza/bread cutter.